Biomedical Laboratory Diagnostics

 Become a disease detective.

 Laboratory diagnoses support 70% of medical decisions.
-Medical laboratory scientists and histotechnologists play a critical role by providing these diagnoses to providers who then use them to craft the patient's care plan.
+Medical laboratory scientists and histotechnologists play a critical role by providing these diagnoses to providers who use them to craft the patient's care plan.

 Who You Are